 Also, some methods of sleep training tend to produce quicker results than others.
 Perhaps most importantly, I cannot overstate how important parental consistency is to sleep training success.

-Most of the time there will be noticeable improvement within 1-2 weeks for nighttime struggles and 2-4 weeks for naps.
+Most of the time, provided there is a sleep-friendly schedule, sleep-friendly routines, a sleep-friendly environment and the you is consistent in using your chosen method, there will be noticeable improvement within 1-2 weeks for nighttime struggles and 2-4 weeks for naps.

 Do You Guarantee Success?

 I wish I could!
 I guarantee that I will provide you the best education, support, and encouragement that I can.
 But ultimately you are the one in your home with your child and the one managing their sleep.
 How you chose to use the education and support provided is up to you!
 I will be your biggest cheerleader, but you are the player on the field.
 Go team!

 I have a few recommendations regarding the timing of sleep training.
 I recommend choosing a time when your schedule is clear from the following items.